Reem-Alatrash/CCOHA/README.md

-# CCOHA: Clean Corpus of Historical American English (LREC 2020).
+# CCOHA: Clean Corpus of Historical American English.
 ## About

 This project contains several Python scripts for creating a clean copy of the compressed tagged files of the COHA corpus.
 The scripts are: